njoke/LLM-Response-Evaluator/README.md

 MIT License - feel free to use this in your own projects!

-## 🙏 Acknowledgments

-Built with educators in mind, inspired by the need for high-quality AI content in education.
-Special consideration given to:
-- Teacher workflows and needs
-- Student safety and age-appropriateness
-- Educational best practices
-- Accessibility and inclusivity

-## 📧 Contact

-For questions or collaboration opportunities, feel free to reach out!

----

 **Note**: This evaluator is designed to augment human judgment, not replace it.
 Always have qualified educators review AI-generated content before classroom use.

-🎓 **Built for educators, by someone passionate about education technology!**